 After the initial interaction (whether positive or negative), the real test for art, it seems to me, is: Does it compel you to come back again and again?
 On this basis, Vivian Maier’s work is one of my personal favorites.
 I never find the images boring, or find myself hurrying past some images to get to others.
 Her photos almost force you to slow down and really take in what she’s looking at.

 Since my daughter was already showing an interest in taking photos (i.e. taking advantage of a moment’s distraction to snatch our smartphones and go directly to camera mode), we decided to go on an adventure into Chicago to take some pictures.
 Using Vivian Maier as our inspiration, we headed into the city with cameras ready.
 Instead of people watching, we went looking for a particular subject matter, having narrowed our focus down to rust.

 The challenge would be to find areas of rust that we thought could make compelling photographs (the real challenge was editing down the hundreds of — mostly forgettable — photos we ended up taking):

 After spending the better part of a day in the city looking for rust, one side-effect was we saw intriguing areas of rust everywhere we went for days afterward.
 For instance, the last photo above was taken at a farm near us.
 Even now, if we’re out walking, my daughter still points to interesting examples of rust.
 It’s amazing how well the human brain can focus if you tell it where to look.

-For metal, I knew it would include exposed lag bolts, washers, and nuts, along with some industrial/farm tools, in addition to a couple of areas dedicated to rust.
-But incorporating rust in a dramatic, yet limited way would prove more challenging, and time consuming, than I first imagined (more on this later).
+For metal, I knew it would include exposed lag bolts, washers and nuts, along with some industrial/farm tools, in addition to a couple of areas dedicated to rust.
+Incorporating rust in a dramatic, yet limited, way would prove more challenging and time consuming than I first imagined (more on this later).